dofusdude/dofusdude-js/docs/MountsApi.md

 let language = "language_example"; // String | a valid language code
 let game = dofus2; // String |
 let opts = {
-  'filterFamilyName': "filterFamilyName_example", // String | only results with the translated family name 'pageSize': 56, // Number | size of the results from the list. -1 disables pagination and gets all in one response.
+  'filterFamilyName': Dragoturkey, // String | only results with the translated family name 'pageSize': 10, // Number | size of the results from the list. -1 disables pagination and gets all in one response.
-  'pageNumber': 56 // Number | page number based on the current page[size].
+  'pageNumber': 1 // Number | page number based on the current page[size].
 So you could get page 1 with 8 entrys and page 2 would have entries 8 to 16.
 };
 apiInstance.getMountsList(language, game, opts, (error, data, response) => {
   if (error) {